miguilimzero/filament-auto-panel/README.md

 By default, the Auto Resource and Auto Relation Manager will try to set the table default sort for the following columns, in priority order respectively: `primary key (only if incremented)`, `created_at`, `updated_at`.

-#### Relationship Linking

-The package will try to link any columns that ends with `_id` with a belongsTo relationship.
-It will set a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

 ## Auto Resource